lvalnegri/Rtemplate/README.md

 - Write down your functions, storing them one for files, if reatively few, or organized by concepts.
 Remember to add the dependencies in the *roxygen* header with `@import` and `@importFrom`

 - Try not to postpone writing down the documentation!
-Add ASAP at least description, parameters with `@param` and `@inheritParams`, class and structure of returned objects with @return.
-Later you should add one or more examples with @examples.
+Add ASAP at least description, parameters with `@param` and `@inheritParams`, class and structure of returned objects with `@return`.
+Later you should add one or more examples with `@examples`.
 Other potential additions `@`
 - Use `load_all()` as much as you can, after even any small change, to test the validity of what you've done, before it's too late...
 - Run `document()` to renew `NAMESPACE` after any documentation `roxygen` tags changes